MOBIUS INSTITUTE - RELIABILITY IMPROVEMENT & VIBRATION ANALYSIS TRAINING AND CERTIFICATION PER ISO 18436

 MIBoC joins the Vibration Institute and the British Institute of Non-destructive Testing (BINDT) in being accredited and authorized to certify students according to ISO 18436-1 and 18436-2 standards.
 During the accreditation award process, MIBoC demonstrated that Mobius Institute processes have exceeded the ISO requirements since it began offering classroom training and certification in 2005.
 For this reason, JAS-ANZ has declared that all Mobius Institute certified analysts residing in more than 125 countries are qualified to receive a revised certificate recognizing their achievement as being certified in accordance with ISO 18436-1 and ISO 18436-2.

-If you require further information regarding MIBoC and its accreditation, please send your written inquiries to Roberta Clark at roberta.clark@MobiusCertification.org.
+If you require further information regarding MIBoC and its accreditation, please contact Roberta Clark at roberta.clark@MobiusCertification.org.

 The adjacent diagram illustrates the MIBoC organization and its relationship to its stakeholders (the vibration analysts, their employers, and the vibration vendor and training community), and the four committees which govern all of MIBoCís actions and policies.
 It also illustrates the relationship between MIBoC and Mobius Institute as a MIBoC Authorized Training Organization (ATO), the Mobius Institute Authorized Training Centers (ATCs), and the MIBoC Authorized Examination Centers (AECs).